chris-greening/chris-greening-blog/posts/Performing multiple joins in R using dplyr and purrr/README.md

 Joining multiple datasets on the same column is a common pattern in data preparation

-So let's explore how we can leverage R and the tidyverse to join an arbitrary number of datasets on a shared column with elegant, readable code
+So let's explore how we can leverage R and the tidyverse to join an arbitrary number of datasets on a shared column with elegant, readable code!

 ## Table of Contents

 ## Installing prerequisite packages

 In this tutorial we'll be using dplyr and purrr from the popular tidyverse collection of packages

+The following line of code will install them on your machine if they aren't already:

 ```R
 install.packages(c("dplyr", "purrr"))